naomis-archive/moderator-training/README.md

 ## Feedback and Bugs

-If you have feedback or a bug report, you can create a GitHub issue or [contact me directly](https://contact.nhcarrigan.com).

-## Feedback and Bugs

 If you have feedback or a bug report, please feel free to open a GitHub issue!

 ## Code of Conduct

 Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Questions

+If you have questions regarding contributing, using the project, or any related topic, you can reach us at our [Discord Server](https://discord.gg/yMBWgETTJu) where we would be happy to help!

 ## Contributors ✨